HomeDocumentation

 3. Mark required fields as "Required" as needed

-Click Translate with AI to automatically translate all field labels and placeholders into all supported languages.
+After creation, you can click Translate with AI in the chatbot's behavior settings to automatically translate all field labels and placeholders into your supported languages.

-During the learning phase, you can determine how the chatbot behaves when uncertain about answers:
+If the learning phase is active, you can determine how the chatbot behaves when uncertain about answers:

 ModeDescription